-- April 2017: Volume 27, Issue 2
+- july 2017: Volume 27, Issue 3

-I hope readers enjoy these themed papers and all the articles in this issue.
+We hope readers enjoy these themed papers and all the articles in this issue.
 Public Health Research & Practice aims to deliver engaging, high-quality, peer-reviewed articles from Australian and international thought leaders, policy makers, practitioners and researchers that will inspire, provoke debate and be useful in your work.